 The contraceptive patch is a sticky patch, a bit like a nicotine patch.
 It delivers hormones into your body through your skin.

 We have included further information about the patch below to help you make an informed choice about your contraception.
-After reading it, if you think the patch is the right contraception choice for you you need to make an appointment to be seen at one of our clinics.
+After reading it, if you think the patch is the right contraception choice for you, book an appointment at one of our clinics or come along to a Walk-in and wait clinic.*

 The contraceptive patch is not suitable for everyone.
 If you are thinking of using it, our doctor or nurse will need to ask you about your health and your family’s medical history- this is to make sure the patch is suitable for you.
 It is very important to tell them about any illnesses or operations you have had or medications you are currently taking.